KeepKey Hardware Wallet Review – A Beginner’s Guide

 When putting KeepKey up against its main competitors I personally feel it falls short of them.
 While the price tag and design are great, the number of coins supported and the overall company reputation don’t match those of TREZOR and Ledger.

 I think the price reduction was an awesome move by KeepKey, as it can now actually compete much more aggressively.
-Personally, I still use TREZOR and Ledger as my own wallets.
+Personally, I still use a TREZOR One and Ledger Nano S as my personal wallets.

 The guys at KeepKey did a great job with creating a beautifully designed, user-friendly hardware wallet.
-If you don’t mind the size of the product, this is a cool product to own.
+If you don’t mind the size, this is a cool product to own.

 With more coins supported by the device and greater company presence in the Bitcoin ecosystem, KeepKey can definitely overtake its competitors place in the future.